capmeth/acid/docsite/docs/docsite/styling.md

 Components that support injectable style will sport the *inject* tag in their documentation.

+> Injectables are also available in user-defined [custom components](section/comps_custom).

 Care must be taken to ensure that the CSS being injected is valid at the position of the comment.
 Note that the comment is not removed if it does not map to an existing injectable.
 After injection, the CSS becomes part of the component and is then of course subject to Svelte's component CSS processing rules.

-> As you may have noted, this setup makes it impossible to style against an ID-only selector at the global level.
->
-> To get around this, you can extend the selector (e.g. `* #html-id`) or define the ruleset inside the `:root` definition.
+> As you may have noted, it will not be possible to style against an ID-only selector at the global level.
+To get around this, you can extend the selector (e.g. `* #html-id`) or put the ruleset inside the `:root` definition.
 This will prevent it from being set aside as an injectable.

 ## The `style` option